adlentz/sql-cms/README.md

 ### CMS’ 2010 Medicare Beneficiary Data ###

-The second part of this project makes use of the full set of CMS’ synthetic 2010 Medicare Beneficiary data on Amazon Web Services (AWS).
+This project makes use of a subset of CMS’ synthetic 2010 Medicare Beneficiary data included within the data directory of this repository.
+These csv files were used to create  two tables within a PostgreSQL database.

 ### Python’s *psycopg2* ###